TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

 .. note::

-    Please be sure to disable extensions in TYPO3's Extension Manager, before removing them with composer.
+    Please be sure to disable extensions in TYPO3's Extension Manager, before removing them with `composer`.
     Or ensure to regenerate your :file:`typo3conf/PackageStates.php` file automatically, after removing the packages.
 You could use the
     `extension "typo3_console" <https://docs.typo3.org/typo3cms/extensions/typo3_console/CommandReference/Index.html#install-generatepackagestates>`__ for that

-Check for available updates
+Check for Available Updates
 ===========================

-Run ``composer outdated`` to see a list of available updates.
+Run `composer outdated` to see a list of available updates.

 .. _mig-composer-clear-typo3conf-ext-folder:

-Completely clear "typo3conf/ext" folder
+Completely Clear `typo3conf/ext` Folder
 =======================================

 In the "Migration Steps" chapter, this tutorial explained, how you can